Frequently Asked Questions

 Q: Where do tutoring sessions take place?

-A: Tutors with Odyssey are available to meet with students in our Bethesda or Washington offices, in-home, or at another agreed upon location (library, community center, or school classroom).
-Odyssey also offers its services to any student with high-speed Internet access.
+A: Tutors with Odyssey are available to meet with students in our Northwest Washington offices, in-home, remotely over Zoom, or at another agreed upon location.

 Q: How long do sessions last?

-A: Test preparation and academic tutoring sessions generally last two hours.
+A: Test preparation sessions generally last two hours.
+Academic sessions typically last one hour.

-Q: What are the tutors at Odyssey like?
+Q: What are the tutors with Odyssey like?

 A: Tutors with Odyssey are intelligent, ambitious young people in their twenties and thirties who have a range of academic skills and passions.
-All tutors are graduates of top American colleges or universities; some are enthusiastic about a career in the classroom, while others want to ultimately be in medicine, law, or business.
-In addition to impressive academic achievements, tutors with Odyssey have a myriad number of athletic and extracurricular interests.
-Some tutors were Division I athletes, while others were active in the arts or involved with their school newspaper during their time in college.
+Some are enthusiastic about a career in the classroom, while others want to ultimately be in medicine, law, or business.
+In addition to impressive academic achievements and credentials, tutors with Odyssey have a range of athletic and extracurricular interests.
+Some were Division I athletes, while others were active in the arts in college or involved with their college newspaper.

 Q: How do I know my child will like his or her tutor?

-Q: How are parents kept abreast of progress?
+Q: How are parents kept updated on progress?

-A: We believe that parents need to be frequently updated about the progress their child is making.
+A: We believe that parents need to be consistently updated about the progress their child is making.
 To this end, tutors with Odyssey will send a session summary to parents after every meeting.
-These summaries will offer a synopsis of how the time was spent, how the student performed, and any other additional information that the tutor deems noteworthy.
+These summaries will offer a synopsis of how the time was spent, how the student performed, and any other information that the tutor deems useful.
 These summaries give both an immediate snapshot of how the student is fairing, while also providing longer-term insight and analysis.

 Q: Does Odyssey offer financial aid?

 A: Yes.
 Odyssey offers financial aid to families with demonstrated need.
-Please reach out to Odyssey if you would like to apply for aid and we would be happy to send you our form.
+Please reach out to Odyssey if you would like to apply for financial aid; we would be happy to send you our form.

 Q: Should my child take the SAT or ACT?

 A: Odyssey is happy to discuss this issue with parents and students who are unsure which test is the better fit.
 There are a number of substantive differences between the two tests.
-We strongly believe that the best way to make a determination about whether the SAT or ACT is the better fit is through a diagnostic test.
-Ideally, this is completed at the beginning of the student’s junior year.
+We strongly believe that the best way to make a determination about whether the SAT or ACT is the better fit is through an SAT/ACT diagnostic test.
+Ideally, this is completed before the beginning of a student’s junior year.
 In general, we do not believe that the two tests should be studied for concurrently.
-Although some students do end up taking official tests for both the SAT and ACT, we believe that the two tests should not be prepared for at the same time.
-Doing so, in our experience, only leads to higher levels of stress and unnecessary confusion regarding the content and structure of each test.
+Although some students do end up taking both tests, this is rare.
+Preparing for both tests at the same time, in our experience, only leads to higher levels of stress and confusion regarding the content and structure of each one.

 Q: What sort of materials are used for test preparation?

-A: Odyssey has its own guides for both the SAT and the ACT.
-These guides are concise, no-nonsense manuals that outline how the tests are organized and scored, before delving into the specific content of each test.
+A: Odyssey has its own guides for both the SAT and ACT.
+These guides are concise, no-nonsense manuals that outline how the tests are organized and scored, before delving into specific content.
 Odyssey also uses supplementary materials for practice tests and workbooks for section-specific work.

 Q: How do you track progress during test preparation courses?

-A: We use official practice SATs and ACTs to track progress during our test preparation courses.
-This ensures that any increase reflects real, measurable improvement.
+A: We use official SATs and ACTs to track progress during our courses.
+This ensures that any score increase reflects objective improvement.

 Q: What is the average score increase for students who work with Odyssey?